INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: Experiments

 \subsection{Context-aware INR for Image Reconstruction}

-To show the importance of context awareness, we test it on a variety of INR image reconstruction applications.
-We tested on Gamut Mapping \cite{le2023gamutmlp}, Metadata-Based RAW Reconstruction \cite{li2023metadata}, Neural Implicit LUT \cite{conde2024nilut}.
+To show the importance of context awareness in INRs, we study our approach on a variety of image reconstruction applications: Gamut Mapping \cite{le2023gamutmlp}, Metadata-Based RAW Reconstruction \cite{li2023metadata}, Neural Implicit LUT \cite{conde2024nilut}.

-In Tab. \ref{tab:inr_tasks} We show the difference between traditional INR architecture with pixel sampling and MLP layers, in comparison with our method that employs window sampling and context awareness.
-The difference between the 2 tested architectures is the sampling technique and the addition of context awareness.
+In Tab. \ref{tab:inr_tasks} we show the difference between traditional INR architecture with pixel sampling and MLP layers, in comparison with our method.
+The difference between the tested architectures is the sampling technique and the addition of context awareness.
 As we see in Tab. \ref{tab:inr_tasks}, our proposed INR architecture consistently performs better, showing the importance of context for image-related tasks.
 Our method proves effective in different tasks while maintaining the advantages of INR for efficiency and speed.